 Ensuring the safety and well-being of students at West Somerset College is our top priority and, therefore, we have policies and procedures which surround the issue of safeguarding young people.
+Safeguarding and promoting the welfare of children is defined for the purpose of this guidance as:

 Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families has a role to play.
 In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.